-WE HAVE ACTED as Co-Bond Counsel for the sole purpose of rendering an opinion with respect to the legality and validity of the Bonds under the Constitution and laws of the State of Texas.
-In such capacity, we have participated in the preparation of and have examined a transcript of certain certified proceedings pertaining to the issuance of the Bonds and the bonds that are being refunded with the proceeds of the Bonds (the "Refunded Bonds"), as described in the Order.
-The transcript contains certified copies of certain proceedings of the District, including an escrow agreement (the "Escrow Agreement") between the District and BOKF, NA, Dallas, Texas, as escrow agent (the "Escrow Agent"); a report (the "Report") of Public Finance Partners LLC, Rockford, Minnesota (the "Verification Agent"), verifying the sufficiency of the deposits made with the Escrow Agent for defeasance of the Refunded Bonds; certain certifications and representations and other material facts within the knowledge and control of the District, upon which we rely; and certain other customary documents and instruments authorizing and relating to the issuance of the Bonds.
+We have acted as Bond Counsel for the sole purpose of rendering an opinion with respect to the legality and validity of the Bonds under the Constitution and laws of the State of Texas.
+In such capacity, we have reviewed a transcript of certain certified proceedings pertaining to the issuance of the Bonds, including the Order and the tax certificate of the District dated the date hereof (the "Tax Certificate").
+The transcript contains certified copies of certain proceedings of the District; certain certifications and representations and other material facts within the knowledge and control of the District, upon which we rely; and certain other customary documents and instruments authorizing and relating to the issuance of the Bonds.
 We have also examined executed Bond No. R-1 of this issue.
-We have also examined such portions of the Constitution and statutes of the State of Texas as we have deemed necessary for the purposes of this opinion.